ClareBee/react-query-discovery/README.md

 # React-Query discovery app

-Playing around with react-query on a create-react-app with TypeScript
+Playing around with react-query on a create-react-app with TypeScript & using dummy data from https://reqres.in/

 React Query "...makes fetching, caching, synchronizing and updating **server state** in your React applications a breeze." - https://react-query.tanstack.com/overview